 GDPR is a rule set governing the circumstances and manner in which data can be processed legally.
 It also introduces some scary consequences for falling foul of the law.

 GDPR also sets out the framework for which types of data are considered Private and should be treated as such.
-The GDPR-savvy phrase used to describe private data is Personally Identifiable Information.
+The GDPR-savvy phrase used to describe private data is Personally Identifiable Information [PII].

-Most business are surprised by the amount of Personally Identifiable Information (PII) stored within their systems, often without any specific intent or purpose.
+Most businesses are surprised by the amount of Personally Identifiable Information (PII) stored within their systems, often without any specific intent or purpose.